How to Reduce Eye Bags: Removing Bags Under Eyes

 Physical exercise helps your body maintain strength and flexibility, and it can also be used to strengthen the muscles around your eyes.
 Slow facial exercises can help tighten and tone muscles to prevent your face from looking tired and worn.

 Your eyelids are part of a ring of muscle tissues that control eyelid movement.
 You can reduce the appearance of eyebrow bags by squinting your lower lids.
 Gently place your index fingers on the outer corners of your eyes and your middle fingers on the inner corners, then raise your lower lids up and down.
 Repeat this exercise 10 times a day to strengthen your eyelids and reduce sagging.

 Sleeping facedown gradually causes fluid and fat to move to your lower lids.
 To prevent gravity from taking over, sleep face-up to avoid fluid build-up.
 Consider supporting your head with an extra pillow as well—so long as it doesn’t prevent you from getting a good night’s sleep.

 Lack of sleep can also worsen under-eye bags.
 If you experience dark circles and puffy eyes, keep track of your sleep schedule.
+You can also try products designed to brighten dark eye areas.
 Infrequent and erratic sleep patterns inhibit the body from repairing itself, which can make your eyes appear puffy and swollen.
 Reduce the appearance of under-eye bags by getting about seven to eight hours of sleep every night.

 Reduce alcohol intake